DavidMorp/hm-11_iBeacon/README.md

 ## Empty Sketch
-With Genuine HM-11 all you need is to upload and empty Sketch on you Arduino.
+With genuine HM-11 all you need is to upload and empty Sketch on you Arduino.
 You can remark the fact that Pin 0 and 1 are INPUTS but by default they all are, unless specified otherwise.
-You can use the Arduino Serial Monitor or the
+You can use the Arduino Serial Monitor or the HMComAssistant.exe.
+Try this first.

     void setup(){
       pinMode(0,INPUT);